Workers Compensation Injury Help

 Have you been injured during work and are seeking medical attention?

 Stop the pain at an Arrowhead Clinic office.

-Since 1979, Arrowhead Clinic has been providing effective, non-surgical chiropractic treatment therapies to patients all over Georgia and Tennessee.
+Since 1979, Arrowhead Clinic has been providing effective, non-surgical chiropractic treatment therapies to patients all over Georgia and South Carolina.

 At Arrowhead Clinic, you will receive the medical care and rehabilitation for your injuries.

 An estimated 104 million employees in the United States are involved in workers compensation injuries at some point in their career.

 That's over 94% of all employees in the nation!

 If you were injured at work, it is essential to take the right steps, not only maximize your worker's compensation monetary benefits but to also ensure that your injuries are being treated properly.